The linear minimal 4-chart with three crossings: Anacanthous bodies

 \begin{lemma} Let $\Gamma$ be a linear minimal $4$-chart with at most three crossings and without hoops nor free edges.
 Then as the set, $AB(\Gamma_1) \cup AB(\Gamma_3)$ is homeomorphic to the one of the three pseudo charts drawn in Fig.~\ref{Fig13}. \end{lemma}

 \begin{Proof} Let $G$ be an $AB$-component of label $1$.
 First, we shall show that $G$ is homeomorphic to the one of the two pseudo charts as drawn in Fig.~\ref{Fig14}(a),(b).

+By Lemma~\ref{NoTree}, the $AB$-component $G$ contains at most one crossing.
 By Lemma~\ref{DTLemma}, each crossing in $G$ is a vertex of degree 1 as a vertex of $G$.
 Moreover, each white vertex $w$ in $G$ is a vertex of degree 2 or 3 as a vertex of $G$.
 If not, then there exist two terminal edges of label $1$ at $w$ one of which is not middle at $w$.
 Hence we can eliminate the white vertex by a C-III move.
 This contradicts the minimality of the chart.
 Thus each white vertex in $G$ is a vertex of degree 2 or 3 as a vertex of $G$.

 Since $\Gamma$ contains at most three crossings, the set $G$ contains at most three crossings.
 Thus $G$ is one of the two pseudo charts as drawn in Fig.~\ref{Fig14}(a),(b).

 If $G$ is the pseudo chart as shown in Fig.~\ref{Fig14}(a), then $AB(\Gamma_1)$ is a simple closed curve with at most three crossings as shown in Fig.~\ref{Fig14}(c),(d).
 If $G$ is the pseudo chart as shown in Fig.~\ref{Fig14}(b), then $AB(\Gamma_1)$ is a $\theta$-curve as shown in Fig.~\ref{Fig14}(e).